Critical Perspectives on PISA as a Means of Global Governance Risks, Limitations, and Humanistic Alternatives

 Vítor Duarte Teodoro, Vítor Rosa, João Sampaio Maia, and Daniela Mascarenhas

-6: The International Large-Scale Assessment: Issues from the Portugal Participation in TIMSS, PIRLS and ICILS
+6: International Large-Scale Assessment: Issues from Portugal's Participation in TIMSS, PIRLS and ICILS

-7: PISA in Portuguese Media Discourse: Prominence, Tone, Voices and Meanings
+7: PISA in Media Discourse: Prominence, Tone, Voices and Meanings

 Ana Carita, Teresa Teixeira Lopo, and Vítor Duarte Teodoro